About the surveys

 Council has been running public opinion surveys since 1997 to measure public satisfaction with its work.
 Public opinion surveys help the Council gauge how well the community supports its direction and priorities.
 Regular surveys are also a good way of checking progress towards common goals, like how many of us cycle to work rather than commuting in vehicles.
 Information from the surveys is used to prepare long term plans for the city.

 An independent research company is commissioned to carry out the survey.
-Usually, 400 people are selected at random and interviewed on the phone.
+Usually, 400 people are selected at random and interviewed on the phone, while a further 40 people are surveyed in person.
 While surveys are not the only source of feedback from the community, they ensure a broad spectrum of opinion is received and reflect general public opinion and trends.
 A random selection of participants also guarantees that most interests in the community are represented ― young people, families and older residents, and people from all neighbourhoods of the city.

 The 2017 survey covered residents’ satisfaction with all Council activities as well as the transport network, arts and cultural facilities, Council events and environmental issues in more detail.
 The 2017 survey included new questions about parking and contact with Council staff.
 The survey result is used to inform decision-making in relation to the Long Term Plan.
 Download the 2017 results.
 (2.5MB PDF)